forever9teen/simple_shell/README.md

-Simple shell 0.2 +
+Simple shell 0.3 +

-Handle the PATH

-fork must not be called if the command doesn’t exist
+Implement the exit built-in, that exits the shell

+Usage: exit

+You don’t have to handle any argument to the built-in exit